 What is inbound marketing?

-Inbound marketing is about getting people to come to you by giving them something of genuine value.
-At the earliest stages of the customer journey, this is usually high-quality content that answers your customers' questions, addresses their pain points, or simply entertains, interests or educates them.
+The inbound methodology is about getting people to come to you by giving them something of genuine value.
+At the earliest stages of the customer journey, this is usually high-quality, relevant content that answers your customers' questions, addresses their pain points, or simply entertains, interests or educates them.

 Once you've attracted people's interest, the next step is to engage them and continue to provide relevant insights, assets and solutions that nurture them along their buying journey.
 The final stage is to delight your buyers, which is all about keeping them happy and ensuring they feel supported, which will turn them into loyal customers and advocates for your brand.